Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Properties of stars: Numerical analysis and discussion of main results

-with $n$ being the polytropic index, are used to describe interior solutions of white dwarfs (index $n=3$ or $n=3/2$) as well as condensate dark stars (index $n=1$).
-Here we shall consider the case $n=1$ assuming $k=4.012 \times 10^{-4} fm^3/MeV$.
-On the other hand, the extreme SQSB40 MIT bag model is given by a linear analytic function \cite{Gondek-Rosinska:2008zmv}
+with $n$ being the polytropic index, are used to describe interior solutions of white dwarfs (index $n=3$ in the ultra-relativistic limit or $n=3/2$ in the non-relativistic limit) as well as condensate dark stars (index $n=1$) \cite{harko3,harko4}.
+In the latter case, the constant $k$ depends on the mass of the dark matter particle, $m_B$, and on the scattering length, $L$, as follows \cite{harko1,harko4}